quadsatswarm/Teensy/AutoLevel/README.md

-Starting to create autolevel with teensy 3.5 NXP adafruit IMU.
+Currently have PID code on teensy.
+Need to add delay for IMU angles to settle.
+Then can create autolevel code.